AnyLog-co/documentation/cli.md

 ```anylog
 AL >
 ```
-Users can change the node name using the command **set node name** to associate a CLI with a unique name.
+Users can change the node name using the command **set node name** to associate a node with a unique name.
-For example the following command changes the command prompt:
+The node name extends the CLI prompt.
+For example the following command changes the prompt:
 ```anylog
 AL >  set node name Operator_3
 AL Operator_3 >